 - Bringing new energy into the home (or paddock) can disrupt the existing energetic balance.
 Once the new family member arrives, it can be highly beneficial to re-balance the energy fields of each animal, then balance their collective energy.
 Read more about energy balancing here.

 - After the fact – if the fur really is flying, we can have a chat to the parties involved and see what’s required to settle things down!

 Are you frustrated or worried that you can’t figure out what’s going on with your horse?
 Grab my free 6 page pdf, ‘What’s wrong with my horse‘ for more insights.

 Trisha Wren has been an equine professional for most of her adult life.
 She rode, competed, and taught Western Riding for 15 years in Scotland, then taught horse and rider bio-mechanics in New Zealand and Australia.
-She’s been a full time horse and animal communicator since April 2016, and also runs regular Animal Communication online workshops.
+She’s been a full time horse and animal communicator since April 2016.
 Find out more about Trisha here and sign up for her self paced Animal Communication course here.